fulfillmenttools/fulfillmenttools-sdk-typescript/README.md

 ## :blue_heart: Thanks

-Thanks for all your contributions and efforts towards improving the Fulfillmenttools TypeScript SDK.
+Thanks for all your contributions and efforts towards improving the fulfillmenttools TypeScript SDK.
 We thank you for being part of our :sparkles: community :sparkles:!